 - opportunities to interact with research scientists as they go about their work

 - opportunities to have their writings included in The Forest Log

 - an honorarium of $250

 The residencies are intended to provide concentrated time for personal creative work that promises to further the exploration of the relationship of humans to the rest of the natural world.
-While we want writers to have freedom to pursue their own work during the residency, we also ask that each resident writer:
+This residency is unique in that it is deeply rooted in place.
+While visiting writers have the freedom to engage with their own projects, we also ask them to engage with and write about the Andrews Forest during their visit.
+We ask that each resident writer: